Last Updated February 14, 2024

 You Consent to This Policy

 You should read this Policy carefully.
-We recommend printing and retaining a copy for your future reference.
-By accessing, browsing, or otherwise using the Service, you confirm that you have read, understood, and agreed with this Policy.
-If you do not agree to this Policy, you may not use the Service.
+By accessing, browsing, or otherwise using the Services, you confirm that you have read, understood, and agreed with this Policy.
+If you do not agree to this Policy, you may not use the Services.

-This Policy applies regardless of how the Service is accessed and will cover any technologies or devices by which we make the Service available to you.
+This Policy applies regardless of how the Services are accessed and will cover any technologies or devices by which we make the Services available to you.

 We may provide you with additional privacy notices where we believe it is appropriate to do so.
 It is important that you read this Policy together with any other privacy notice or fair processing notice we may provide on specific occasions, so that you are fully aware of how and why we are using your data.
 This Policy supplements these other notices and is not intended to override them.